miha-tran/LUSH_Sale_Enfor/README.md

 Our task was to address the following pivotal question:

-> "How can we create innovative solutions to educate users about new AI-related product features, while maintaining user trust and avoiding misunderstandings about AI?"
+> "How to improve the sale force for LUSH ?"

 ---